 If you’re a mom with coding skills, remote work as a web developer is one of the hottest and most lucrative freelance jobs.
 You can work from home as a freelancer helping individuals, SMBs, and even larger corporations.

 Nerd moms make the Internet a better place.

 A growing number of employers are hiring home workers.
 The reasoning is simple: More employees working from home means fewer office expenses.
-There's nothing business like more than cutting overhead.
+There's nothing more business-like than cutting overhead expenses.

 Customer Service Representative